-Trustees have adopted an Internal Audit policy and appointed Financial Services 4 Schools, to undertake a programme of internal checks on financial controls.
-During the year, the Trustees received 3 reports from the Internal Auditor which contained no matters of significance.
+Trustees have adopted an Internal Audit policy and appointed Lorraine Billis of Financial Services for Schools, to undertake a programme of internal checks on financial controls.
+During the year, the Trustees received 2 reports from the Internal Auditor which contained no matters of significance.